Writesonic/GPTRouter/contributing.md

 If you have implemented a new feature, fixed a bug, or made any improvements, we welcome your pull requests.
 Before submitting a pull request, please make sure to do the following:

-1. Branch out from the latest `master`.
+1. Branch out from the latest `main`.

 2. Commit your changes with meaningful commit messages.

 3. Push your changes to your forked repository.

-4. Submit your pull request to the `master` branch of the main repository.
+4. Submit your pull request to the `main` branch of the main repository.

 We will review your changes and get back to you with feedback or merge it if everything looks good.